EPFL-Center-for-Imaging/image-analysis-field-guide/src/sections/getting_started/python_setup.md

 conda activate project-env
 ```

 If you successfully activated the environment, you should see `(project-env)` to the left of your command prompt.
-If you *deactivate* your environment and switch back to the `(base)` environment, you can use the `conda deactivate` command.
+To *deactivate* your environment and switch back to the `(base)` environment, you can use the `conda deactivate` command.

 ## Install packages

 Once you have activated your environment, you can install packages in it.
-Packages provide useful functionalities.
 Many packages are available for scientific computing, image processing and analysis in Python.
-Have a look at the projects below, which are all installable as Python packages.
+For example, take a look at the projects below:

 ````{grid} 1 1 2 3
 ```{grid-item-card}